SurvivorStack: A directory of newsletters about life after trauma

 Thank you for co-creating SurvivorStack with me!

-Working on Beyond Survival, I often think of the person I was ten years ago.
+Working on Life after Trauma, I often think of the person I was ten years ago.
 I felt so alone, as I scrambled to come to terms with my mother’s death and the sexual abuse I’d experienced as a child.
-Beyond Survival is the resource that would have changed my life if it existed a decade ago.
+Life after Trauma is the resource that would have changed my life if it existed a decade ago.

 Together, we can compile a directory of publications that will be a useful starting point for anyone interested in thinking differently about life after trauma and finding community for the path ahead.
 Because we were never meant to do it alone.